consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/code_formatting.md

 ### Code Style Settings

-To specify the default indent size for the language provided by your plugin, and to allow the user to configure the tab size and indent size, you need to implement the `FileTypeIndentOptionsProvider` interface and to register the implementation in the `consulo.fileTypeIndentOptionsProvider` extension point.
+To specify the default indent size for the language provided by your plugin, and to allow the user to configure the tab size and indent size, you need to implement the `FileTypeIndentOptionsProvider` interface and annotate your implementation with `@ExtensionImpl`.
+The base interface `FileTypeIndentOptionsProvider` is annotated with `@ExtensionAPI`.
 The return value of `createIndentOptions()` determines the default indent size.

 **Example**: